Real Estate Development Process

 How long does it take to develop a property?

-Real estate development is a lengthy, complicated, expensive and risky multi-step process that could take years; from initialisation of planning to construction and final completion.
+Real estate development is a lengthy, complicated, capital-intensive and risky multi-step process that could take years; from initialisation of planning to construction and final completion.
 This long timeframe poses a huge risk for developers when unexpected obstacles or challenges emerge along the way.

 Stages of real estate development process